 Also, asking for help from others you trust when you need it can help nurture your mental health.
 For example, hiring someone to entertain the kids for a few hours while you exercise, engage in a hobby, and spend time with your partner can do wonders.

 Get Your Finances in Order

 Sandwich caregivers can find it difficult to achieve and maintain healthy finances.
-You have many more economic considerations than those without your responsibilities, though.
 Here are some ways you can manage your finances better.

 Put insurance coverage in place.

 It’s important to look beyond life, auto and homeowner’s insurance (which you should have), since you can face other unexpected costs that jeopardize your finances.
 A sudden or long-term illness or injury could put you out of commission, unable to care for yourself or your loved ones.

 Consider Disability insurance in case you’re sick or injured and can’t work, and Accident insurance if your injury is because of an accident.
 Look into Critical Illness insurance to pay for treatment costs that your insurance doesn’t cover.

 Create and maintain a family budget.

 Caring for everyone in your family as a sandwich caregiver often comes with higher-than-average costs.
 Keeping household and other costs managed is vital.
 Seek input from all the capable members of your family to develop a family budget that everyone agrees to maintain.